steamos-community/stephensons-rocket/README.md

 # Known issues and workarounds

 - 3D support is broken in Big Picture Mode itself and in 32-bit games in VirtualBox.
 This is a flaw in the Debian packaging of the VirtualBox guest drivers.
+- Crashes and strange behaviours on NVIDIA Maxwell cards with certain OpenGL games and applications.
+This requires an update to the lastest driver to fix, which has not yet been packaged for APT.

 # How can I help?